akinolawilson/Non-negative-Matrix-Factorization/README.md

 ```
 pre = preprocessing
 # consider design matrix m by n; X, where there are n instances with m features.
-transform, Xtransformed, XtransformedNormalsied = pre.preprocess(X)
+transform, Xtransformed, XtransformedNormalised = pre.preprocess(X)
 # Where 'transform' is the n by n matrix describing the undergone transformation of the design matrix,
-# 'Xtransformed' is the end result design matrix and 'XtransformedNormalsied'
+# 'Xtransformed' is the end result design matrix and 'XtransformedNormalised'
 # is it normalised across each instance.
 ```
 #### KLNMF